Crime

 “What you’re seeing today is the result of a years-long investigation where very diligent investigators refused to give up on Noel,” the chief said.
 “I am profoundly grateful for the assistance that we have received from the Tarrant County District Attorney’s Office and the FBI.”

 Noel was last seen in the fall of 2022 and was reported missing months later in March 2023.
-Although the child’s body had not been found at the time, his mother, Cindy Rodriguez-Singh, was indicted in 2023 on a capital murder charge.
+Although the child’s body had not been found at the time, Rodriguez-Singh was charged with capital murder after she fled the country.

 “Today marks an important step toward the pursuit of justice for Noel Rodriguez-Alvarez,” Sorrells said. “...
 Our focus remains on the successful prosecution of Cindy Rodriguez.
 We owe it to Noel.
 We owe it to our community to seek justice in this case, and we are determined to do just that.”